I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and

 Why Do Residential Schools Even Matter?

-Back in the mid- to late-1800s, there was a push to assimilate the Canadian native culture that continued well into 1996, when the last residential school shut its doors.
-It was believed that by establishing residential schools, the government would be able to make the First Nations, Metis, and Inuit people, among others, more like the white population and therefore "civilize" them.
+Back in the mid-to-late-1800s, there was a push to assimilate Canadian indigenous cultures that continued well into 1996, when the last residential school shut its doors.
+It was believed that by establishing residential schools, the government would be able to make the First Nations, Metis, and Inuit people, among others, more like the White population and therefore "civilize" them.

-It's horrific to be ripped away from your parents, but to be at the constant threat of disease and assault is even worse.
+It's horrific to be ripped away from your parents, but to be under the constant threat of disease and assault is even worse.

 There are countless survivors of the residential school system and several have gone on to publish memoirs of their time in the system.
 This is a very good thing, though it's certain that their stories would be extremely difficult to write.
 Thankfully, these people did demonstrate a great deal of bravery and did write their stories; without them, no one would truly know what happened during the time in which the residential school system was functioning.

 Ripped Away, Just as Her Identity Nearly Was

 Phyllis Webstad was the third generation of her family to go to the Mission, a residential school more formally known as St. Joseph's Residential School in William's Lake, British Columbia.
 She'd chosen an orange shirt to wear for the occasion, but that shirt was promptly ripped from her body when she showed up at the school and she never saw it again.
 Unlike several kids who would end up spending years in the residential school system, Webstad stayed 300 days, but that was long enough.
-A day would have been long enough to lay witness to the terrible abuses going on in the Mission and in other schools.
+A day would have been long enough to bear witness to the terrible abuses going on in the Mission and in other schools.